 “What’s up with the get-up?”

-“Oh, these are just my clothes…” I decide to feign ignorance, hoping to get her to leave me alone.
+“…My clothes?”
+I decide to feign ignorance, hoping to get her to leave me alone.
 Out the corner of my eye I notice Suzette turning away slightly, wisely avoiding getting involved.

 “There seems to be an awful lot of…theming there,” she says, “That girly violet dress, long white hair—”